 This is also the angle from which Haines’ begins his book on the Indus Waters Treaty.
 He states that for both India and Pakistan the most important issues were sovereignty, and control of water was central to that idea of sovereignty.
 Crucially, though, as upstream and downstream riparian countries, India and Pakistan defined sovereignty differently.
 For India, sovereignty meant the absolute control of its territory – in which it included every drop of water that flowed through the country.
 Pakistan interpreted sovereignty on the principles of maintaining status quo, or “prior appropriation”, in other words, since the people of Pakistan were already using this water, the curtailment of them by India would be an attack on its sovereignty.

-A 1948 report by the then state of East Punjab (It is within the Indian state of Punjab in India today) rejected the claim of “prior appropriation” by quoting a colonial law of 1873.
+A 1948 report by the then state of East Punjab (now part of the Indian state of Punjab) rejected the claim of “prior appropriation” by quoting a colonial law of 1873.
 The report also quoted a landmark 1895 opinion of the US attorney general, Judson Harmon, who said “an international principle of prior appropriation would ‘amount to a recognition of an international servitude upon the territory of one nation for the benefit of the other and would be entirely inconsistent with the sovereignty of the upper nation over its national domain’.
 The United States had repudiated the Harmon doctrine shortly after pronouncing it, under pressures of its downstream status on rivers flowing from Canada.
 Few international water treaties recognised the doctrine’s validity.”

 The Indian government, at the centre, also did not go this far.
 Jawaharlal Nehru, the Indian Prime Minister, argued publicly that India had no intention to restrict the waters flowing into Pakistan – furthermore the dams required to restrict such waters in the Chenab valley and other regions would be incredibly costly and of no possible good to India.
 Pakistan was unconvinced, not least because in April 1948 Indian engineers had shut off headworks that controlled water flowing into canals in western Punjab (in Pakistan).
 “Perhaps a million acres of Pakistani land faced drought,” according to its government.
 Consequently, Pakistan sought a guaranteed source of water, independent of Indian control.